Birational Kleinian groups: Varieties of non-negative Kodaira dimension

 \subsection{Genus one fibrations.}

-Every surface of Kodaira dimension $1$ has a genus one fibration.
+If $Y$ is a surface with Kodaira dimension one then $Y$ has a genus one fibration $\pi:Y\rightarrow C$ induced by a pluricanonical linear system (see \cite{Iit70}).
+Every birational transformation of $Y$ preserves $\pi$.
+Note that the induced action of $\Bir(Y)$ on $C$ is finite, which is a particular case of Nakamura-Ueno Theorem (\cite{Ueno75} Chapter VI) that we used above.
 In this concrete case we present an elementary topological argument to illustrate Theorem \ref{nonnegthm}.
 We will also need this argument later while dealing with Halphen twists on rational surfaces.

 \begin{lemma} Let $\Lambda$ be an infinite group of automorphisms of an elliptic curve $E$.
 Then the closure of the orbit of a point $x\in E$ is a finite union of real subtori. \end{lemma} \begin{proof} The automorphism group of $E$ is the extension of a finite group by $E$.
 Some finite index subgroup $\Lambda'\subset \Lambda$ is thus a subgroup of the Lie group $E$.
 The closure $\overline{\Lambda'}$ in $E$ is a Lie group.
-It is thus the product of a connected real subtorus $F$ with a finite group $G$ isomorphic to $\overline{\Lambda'}/F$.
-For any $x\in E$ the closure of the orbit $\Lambda'\cdot x$ is $\overline{\Lambda'}x$ which is the union of $\vert G\vert$ translates of $F$. \end{proof}
+It is thus a finite union of connected real subtori of positive dimension.
+For any $x\in E$ the closure of the orbit $\Lambda'\cdot x$ is also a union of real subtori of positive dimension. \end{proof}

 \begin{lemma} Let $\varphi:Y\rightarrow C$ be a genus one fibration on a surface $Y$.
 Let $U$ be an open set of $Y$ which is preserved by an infinite subgroup $\Gamma$ of $\Bir(Y)$.
 Suppose that $\Gamma$ preserves $\varphi$ and that the induced action on $C$ is finite.
-Then the action of $\Gamma$ on $U$ is not discrete. \end{lemma} \begin{proof} By hypothesis, a finite index subgroup $\Gamma_0$ of $\Gamma$ preserves each fiber of $\varphi$.
-Since this group is infinite and abelian, it contains a countable infinite subgroup $\Gamma_1$.
-There is a fiber $E=\varphi^{-1}(c)$ of genus $1$ which intersects $U$ and on which $\Gamma_1$ induces an infinite group of automorphisms; indeed, $U$ is open, so $\varphi(U)$ is uncountable, and if $\gamma\in \Gamma_1$ is not the identity there are at most countably many points $z\in C$ for which $\gamma_{\vert \varphi^{-1}(z)}$ is the identity.
-Then, the result follows from Lemma \ref{ellipticnondiscrete}, applied to $E$ and $\Gamma_{1\vert E}$. \end{proof}
+Then the action of $\Gamma$ on $U$ is not discontinuous. \end{lemma} \begin{proof} By hypothesis, a finite index subgroup $\Gamma_0$ of $\Gamma$ preserves each fiber of $\varphi$.
+Since this group is infinite, it contains a countable infinite subgroup $\Gamma_1$.
+We claim that there is a fiber $E=\varphi^{-1}(c)$ of genus $1$ which intersects $U$ and on which $\Gamma_1$ induces an infinite group of automorphisms.
+Indeed, $U$ is open, so $\varphi(U)$ is uncountable, and if $\gamma\in \Gamma_1$ is not the identity there are at most countably many points $z\in C$ for which $\gamma_{\vert \varphi^{-1}(z)}$ is the identity.
+Then, the result follows from Lemma \ref{ellipticnondiscrete}, applied to $E$ and $\Gamma_{1\vert E}$. \end{proof} Note that Lemma \ref{ellipticfibrationlem} implies Theorem \ref{nonnegthm} for surfaces of Kodaira dimension one.